-Sex is an instinct for the human being.
+Sex is an instinct for human beings.
 An instinct is something innate, natural, part of our body.
-Based on this definition, we can also say that the human being has several different instincts, such as the instinct to be thirsty, hungry, secure, belonging, and more.
+Based on this definition, we can also say that human beings have several different instincts, such as the instinct to be thirsty, hungry, secure, belonging, and more.
 All of these instincts are part of human survival.
 Just like sex.

 So what can we say about sex?
 If the sexual act were something simply natural, not something learned or developed, I would not have needed to study to be a marriage therapist because people would never have problems with their “sexual instinct.”
 Taking part in a sexual act would be as natural for us as breathing or eating.
 We would do it even without thinking.

-We have spent a lot of time preparing human beings so they can function to their full capacity as adults by teaching them about reading, math, good manners, how to drive a car, to develop career skills, and how to get along with other people.
-But why have not we invested the same energy to help human beings learn to have a sexual act that fulfills God’s original plan?
+We have spent a lot of time preparing human beings to function at their full capacity as adults by teaching them about reading, math, good manners, how to drive a car, to develop career skills, and how to get along with other people.
+But why have not we invested the same energy into helping human beings learn to have a sexual act that fulfills God’s original plan?
 Oh, I know what you are thinking.
 This cannot be discussed in our churches because it is a private matter.
 When was the last time your church talked about this topic?
 I understand that it is a private matter but it does not mean that we must live in ignorance about it.

 Let us ask ourselves, where do our young people go to in order to learn about sexual acts?
 There is a great intellectual void in this area.
 And, our young people learn about sex at school, with their friends, on television, but most of all, sadly, using pornography or romantic novels.
 Michael Castleman, in his book Great Sex, compares learning about sex by watching porn with learning how to drive by watching action movies with cars racing at a high speed.
 Action movies are very entertaining, but at the end of the movie, you know that this is not how drive in real life.